FAQ on Accommodations and Disability Services

 All your disability records are confidential, so if you don’t mention your disability or accommodations to your advisor, your advisor will not know that you are registered with the Student Access and Disability Services Office.

-Your academic advisor is available to support you in choosing classes that best meet your needs and degree requirements.
+Your academic advisor is available to help you select classes that best meet your needs and degree requirements.

 Is my disability information shared with my instructors?